(A) What is fraudulent assistance?

 (2) An intentional violation of the OWF or PRC program requirements can be established in one of four circumstances:

 (a) A court of appropriate jurisdiction has found that the individual has committed a criminal offense connected to a violation of the OWF and/or PRC program requirements.

-(b) An administrative disqualification hearing decision finds that the individual has committed an intentional program violation, as set forth in rules 5101:6-20-16 and 5101:6-20-17 of the Administrative Code.
+(b) An administrative disqualification hearing decision finds that the individual has committed an intentional program violation, as described in rules 5101:6-20-16 and 5101:6-20-17 of the Administrative Code.

 (C) What are the consequences of a determination of fraudulent assistance?

-If a county agency director determines that an assistance group has received fraudulent assistance in accordance with the provisions set forth in paragraph (A) of this rule, the assistance group is ineligible to participate in the OWF program or the PRC program until a member of the assistance group repays the cost of the fraudulent assistance.
-Ineligibility as a result of one of the conditions set forth in paragraphs (B)(2)(a) to (B)(2)(d) of this rule begins not later than the first day of the second month following the issuance of the notice of disqualification for intentional program violation (i.e., the issuance of the JFS 04062, "Notice of Disqualification for Intentional Program Violation") (rev. 05/2001).
+When a county agency director determines that an assistance group has received fraudulent assistance in accordance with the provisions described in paragraph (A) of this rule, the assistance group is ineligible to participate in the OWF program or the PRC program until a member of the assistance group repays the cost of the fraudulent assistance.
+Ineligibility as a result of one of the conditions described in paragraphs (B)(2)(a) to (B)(2)(d) of this rule begins not later than the first day of the second month following the issuance of the notice of disqualification for intentional program violation (i.e., the issuance of the JFS 04062, "Notice of Disqualification for Intentional Program Violation") (rev. 1/2015).

 (D) How is receipt of fraudulent assistance handled when there is assistance group movement and children in the assistance group?

-When the assistance group members are ineligible in accordance with the provisions set forth in paragraph (C) of this rule, the caretaker(s) and the child(ren) remain ineligible until the fraudulent payment is repaid.
-If the child(ren) subsequently cease to reside with the ineligible caretaker(s), the ineligibility period ceases for the child(ren).
+When the assistance group members are ineligible in accordance with the provisions described in paragraph (C) of this rule, the caretaker(s) and the child(ren) remain ineligible until the fraudulent payment is repaid.
+When the child(ren) subsequently cease to reside with the ineligible caretaker(s), the ineligibility period ceases for the child(ren).